flasherxgapple/fryzen/README.md

 Navigate your ship, shoot enemies, and avoid collisions.
 Gain score by defeating enemies and collecting pickups.
 Levels increase difficulty with more enemies.

-Play the web version directly in your browser: [Link to live game]
+Play the web version directly in your browser: [https://fryzen.netlify.app]

 ### Desktop Controls